I’m about to open a store; what design moves will help it last?

 - Install a centrally located junction box or outlet at the ceiling.

 Nothing creates an instant vibe like a large decorative pendant.
 A long cord will allow you to swag it to align with a table below it.
-Just make sure it’s a UL-listed fixture! - Plan for a walk-off mat.
+You’ll need a j-box for a wired fixture, or an outlet for a fixture with a plug.
+Just make sure it’s an UL-listed fixture! - Plan for a walk-off mat.

 Giving people a place to wipe their feet will keep your store looking good.
-Make sure it’s easily cleanable (and if the slab hasn’t been poured, you can recess it). -
+Make sure it’s easily cleanable!
+(And if the slab hasn’t been poured, you can recess it, which is better for accessibility.) -

 Discuss signage with the landlord and municipality early!